How can I become a member of the Board of Trustees?

 - attendance as a delegate to at least two World Service Business Conferences

 Trustee nominees must also have worked through all Twelve Steps; declared themselves as practicing the Twelve Steps to the best of their ability; declared themselves as committed to the Twelve Traditions of Overeaters Anonymous; and affirmed these additional qualifications on their trustee application forms.
-Download and complete the trustee application and return by the deadline to apply.
+Download and complete the trustee application available on the World Service Business Conference web page and return by the deadline to apply.

-How can I contact the Board of Trustees (BOT) or a member of the board?
+How can I contact the Board of Trustees or a member of the board?

 When is it appropriate to contact a member of the Board of Trustees?

-Contact the BOT when you need guidance on an issue within your local meeting, intergroup, or service board.
-Over the years we have learned that most problems at meetings or intergroups can be answered by reviewing the guidelines, traditions, and concepts and discussing the matter during a group conscience.
+Contact the Board of Trustees when you need guidance on an issue within your local meeting, intergroup, or service board.
+Over the years we have learned that most problems at meetings or intergroups/service boards can be answered by reviewing the guidelines, Traditions, and Concepts and discussing the matter during a group conscience.
 When an issue arises, we suggest that you use the conflict resolution checklist to review the problem and determine the next step to be taken.
 Most problems can be best resolved closest to home, so we suggest starting at your meeting and moving to the intergroup or service board, then to the region chair, and finally to the trustee.
 Of course, the trustees are happy to answer your questions if you find you need more help at any time in the process.